srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. On the Visual Studio Code **View** menu, click **Terminal**.

-    This will open the integrated Terminal at the bootom of the Visual Studio Code window.
+    This will open the integrated Terminal at the bottom of the Visual Studio Code window.

-1. At the Terminal commnad prompt, ensure that the current directory path is set to the `/Starter` folder.
+1. At the Terminal command prompt, ensure that the current directory path is set to the `/Starter` folder.

     You should see something similar to the following: